kragen/derctuo/cold-plasma.md

 that only at 1100°.
 Getting down to below zinc's melting point requires a million-to-one hydrogen-to-steam ratio, and getting down below 200° requires a trillion to one.
-At silicon's melting point of 1460° we should be able to reduce it with hydrogen at ten thousand times the concentration of steam, and at a trillion to one this reduces to a balmy 600°.
+At silicon's melting point of 1460°
+(XXX [Pyrolysis 3-D Printing](pyrolysis-3d-printing.md) says 1414°, maybe this is the wrong temp) we should be able to reduce it with hydrogen at ten thousand times the concentration of steam, and at a trillion to one this reduces to a balmy 600°.
 Rutile at its melting point above 2300° can be reduced with hydrogen at about 3000 times the concentration of